tmssngr/tinyC/lsra.md

 The instructions are given in a sequence (list).
 To determine the live ranges in the next step, we use indices to ease the definition of the live ranges.
-For easier inserting of additional instructions later between instructions we use a two-step counting.
+For also being able to denote the positions between two instructions we use a two-step counting.
+Later we will insert move commands there.
-Our precolored example with leading positions will look so:
+Our precolored example with positions will look so:

 ```
 00:  mov a, #1